michelled/weavly.org/src/activities/directions-anywhere-anytime.md

 ## Level Up!

-* Try this activity in different environments, such as outdoor spaces, playgrounds, streets, and supermarkets
+* Try this activity in different environments, such as outdoor spaces, playgrounds, streets, and supermarkets.

-  * When driving, talk to them about turning right/left, or going straight
+  * When driving, talk to them about turning right/left, or going straight.
-  * When in a supermarket, ask them about items on the right, left, front, and back shelves
+  * When in a supermarket, ask them about items on the right, left, front, and back shelves.